ESL Activities

 #4: Directions Songs and Chants

-If you teach kids then you’ll certainly want to take advantage of some songs and chants that can be used for teaching about directions.
+If you teach kids then you’ll certainly want to take advantage of some songs and chants that can be used for teaching about this topic.
 If you’re not musical, not to worry!
-There are a ton of great options on YouTube.
-Here’s just one example:
+There are a ton of great options on YouTube so have a look and you’re sure to find something that’ll work for your students.

 #5: Dictogloss Giving Directions ESL Activity